WrestleMania 34: Main event

 In the main event, Brock Lesnar (accompanied by Paul Heyman) defended the Universal Championship against Roman Reigns.
 Lesnar performed three german suplexes on Reigns, who performed superman punches and two Spears on Lesnar for a nearfall.
 Lesnar performed two F-5s on Reigns with each scoring a nearfall.
 Frustrated, Lesnar put Reigns through an announce table with an F-5 and performed another one in the ring scoring another nearfall.
 Lesnar removed his gloves and attacked Reigns with elbow strikes, causing Reigns to bleed profusely from the head and performed a fifth F-5 for a near-fall.
 Reigns recovered and performed two more Spears on Lesnar for a near-fall.
-In the end, as Reigns attempted another Spear, Lesnar countered into a sixth F-5 to retain the Universal Championship, and became the fourth heel to win in the main event of Wrestlemania.
-The match would perhaps end up being more notable due the majority of the crowd signaling their strong disinterest by chanting among other things "boring", "this is awful" and calling for former WWE wrestler CM Punk.
+In the end, as Reigns attempted another Spear, Lesnar countered into a sixth F-5 to retain the Universal Championship, and become the fifth heel to win in the main event of WrestleMania.
+The match would perhaps end up being more notable due the majority of the crowd signaling their strong disinterest by chanting among other things "boring", "this is awful" and calling for then-former WWE wrestler CM Punk.
 Even beach balls were also thrown around the crowd which resulted in cheers and boos.